 If we are all chance-configured bags of atoms equipped with meat computers doing our best to survive on an insignificant planet orbiting one of three hundred sextillion stars in a universe winding down to heat-death, then Ruse makes sense.
 If I were an atheist, I would adopt moral nihilism and try to be a good person for utilitarian reasons (not to say as a Christian I do not make utilitarian choices.)
 So I agree, without God, there is no binding objective basis for morality.

 Then there are those who opt out of this discussion altogether and simply claim to navigate moral waters by being reasonable and rational.
-Yet history shows this can be a misleading approach and few would argue Nazi scientists lacked the cognitive faculty for moral reasoning.
+Yet history shows this can be a misleading approach and few materialists would argue Nazi scientists lacked the cognitive faculties for moral reasoning.
 In the interest of brevity, consider the conclusion by atheist Kai Neilson who said it well: “Pure practical reason, even with a good knowledge of the facts, will not take you to morality.”
 Those who claim to make moral judgments by just being reasonable are not being very articulate.
 For example, if someone asks you how to lose weight; you might say exercise and smaller portions are reasonable choices, but to merely say you should act reasonably does not really answer the question.
 Surely reason plays a part, but something else is needed to get you to morality.

 But what about those who claim a divine basis for objective morality is problematic.
 Religious groups argue, disagree, and fight with each other; all in the name of objective moral values handed down from on high.
 Even within a single religious camp, there is some disagreement about what is objectively right and wrong.
 Take the death penalty.
 Some Christians feel as I do that the Bible paints a clear narrative where man should not usurp God’s authority on when life begins and ends.
 Abortion, euthanasia and the death penalty are all morally wrong from my understanding.
 However, other Christians accept a pro-death-penalty exegesis of Scripture.
 Who’s right in the mind of God?
 Well, I think I am, but maybe I’m wrong!
 Critics confuse the epistemic problem (the knowing) with the ontological problem (the reality) and miss the point.
 God’s moral position on the death penalty is the correct one.
 Instead of sticking our heads in the sand because there is occasional disagreement, we ought to continually devote ourselves to understanding God’s position.
 If the God of Christianity does not exist, it’s senseless to point to ethical misunderstandings in the Church.
 It would make as much sense to argue about the worldwide chimney damage caused by Santa Claus.
 If the Christian God does exist, then this sort of critique is just a red herring.